kirianguiller/TranslateLocally/models/isl_eng__2/README.md

 - please first install basic dependencies (marian, preprocess, cuda, etc...) and python global dependencies (lxml, fasttext, etc) from the two installations scripts present in `installations/` folder.

 If you are on ubuntu 18.04 and have access to a cuda 11.1 compatible GPU, you should be able to reproduce what we have here :)

+## Information about the training
+- Number of lines after cleaning : ~ 7M
+- Number of lines after deduplication : ~ 4.5M
+- GPU : 1